 Soft skills should be communicated indirectly through your work experience.
 You were a team player?
 Great, mention an achievement in your work experience that shows you were a "team player."

-You can list a one or two soft skills in the core competencies, but focus on highlighting the hard skills required for the job.
+You can list one or two soft skills in the core competencies section, but focus on highlighting the hard skills required for the job.

 In today’s competitive job market, it’s important to leverage every advantage you have.
 The good news is that your soft skills and hard skills can help to shape a resume that truly showcases your potential value to an employer.
 Used properly, they can energize your resume and land you more interviews and that great job you deserve.